-4 This is a system that allows the sender to send mail without paying fees by using envelopes or
+4 This is a system that allows the sender to send mail without paying fees by using envelopes or b.
+Delivery process for paid-by-recipient mail

 In particular, Toshiba's voting form is also a mail item with a large-lot dedicated number,5 which makes the delivery process even more specialized because it has to go through a large-lot dedicated number sorting machine (it must go through the Shin-Tokyo Post Office, which has such a sorting machine).